9999years/new.becca.ooo/source/_posts/unicode.md

 # Misc.

-{% bullet %} [Random Unicode character generator on jsfiddle] --- By [@FakeUnicode] on Twitter.
+[Random Unicode character generator on jsfiddle] --- By [@FakeUnicode] on Twitter.

 [List of Unicode arrows] --- Courtesy of [@fabrizioschiavi] of